Monday, 3 December 2012

 The same for girlfriends, I suppose, especially those chubbier than Barbie.
 They are more fun to apply sunblock on.

-How to lie obediently on a massage table and let the masseur do his/her magic then?
+How to lie obediently on a massage table and let the masseur work his/her magic?

 Given such reservations, it was thus no wonder that I seldom went out of my way to look for a massage before.